garethrees/garethrees.github.com/_posts/2021-11-22-book-notes-the-agile-comms-handbook.md

 TV scientists may have published academic papers, but to reach a wider audience they create simplified versions in the form of TV shows, and lure people with their social media accounts and breakfast show appearances.

-## On performance…

-If you’re not driven by advertising revenue, then _who_ you reach is more important than how many you reach.

-## On video production…

-At GDS they intentionally made cheaper _looking_ videos to avoid getting hassled for spending public money on slick production.

 ## On drafts…

 > I’m writing a first draft and reminding myself that I’m simply shovelling sand into a bucket, so that later I can build sandcastles – Shannon Hale